This page explains how to set up a serial terminal emulator to operate the R2P2 from a PC.

 • Required: Data communication capable (charging-only cables won’t work)

-Important: While the organizers will also provide USB cables, we recommend bringing your own for peace of mind.
+While the organizers will also provide USB cables, we recommend bringing your own for peace of mind.
 Many recent laptops have only Type-C ports, so please bring appropriate adapter cables or hubs.

 Questions & Support